sandeep89/medialib/README.md

 # Nodejs Express Mongoose Demo

 This is a demo node.js application illustrating various features used in everyday web development, with a fine touch of best practices.
-The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an article, delete an article and add comments on the article.
+The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an media, delete an media and add comments on the media.

 Read the [wiki](https://github.com/madhums/node-express-mongoose/wiki) (or the [old blog post](http://madhums.me/2012/07/19/breaking-down-app-js-file-nodejs-express-mongoose/)) for the application architecture.